sense 1v

 Ha sigillato la lettera con attenzione.
 (Alessandro Manzoni, I Promessi Sposi)

-sigillàre : to seal
+sigillare : to seal

 si|gil||re : (accento grave)

-Indicative mood (Indicativo) of the verb sigillàre
+indicativo sigillare.
+Indicative mood of the verb sigillare

 Tempo semplice